 Robin’s voice and its powerful crescendos and heart-stopping plummets took a deep hold of Virgil, and Virgil thought, for a moment, she was going to simply fade away.
 It wouldn’t have been the first time.

 Jardin‘s skittering, percussive dance beats returned, and Robin closed her mouth and stopped singing.
 Before Virgil could reach out to touch her friend, Robin turned and smiled at Virgil, but Virgil quickly realized Robin wasn’t truly smiling at Virgil or even looking at her.
 Robin was smiling through Virgil and looking through her, and Virgil knew she was too solid to be looked through just then.
-Robin’s pupils were the size of hubcaps, and Virgil was starting to realize how much older Robin looked when Robin lifted her hands and began to sign.
+Virgil was starting to realize how much older Robin looked when Robin lifted her hands and began to sign.

 “Walk with me.”